• COVER

 Award winners must meet the following criteria:

-• The filmmaker(s) must identify as Asian-American, Native Hawaiian, and/or Pacific Islander (AANHPI).
+• The filmmaker(s) must identify as Asian American, Asian Canadian, Native Hawaiian, and/or Pacific Islander (AANHPI).

 • The film must be selected and screened at The 2026 Asian American Showcase.